Uruguay

-There are a lot of architectural gems in Montevideo.
-I enjoyed a guided tour of Palacio Salvo (cash only), a guided tour of Castillo Pittamiglio (if you like wacky architecture built by wacky people), and exploring Contemporary Art Space on my own.
+• Architecture: There are a lot of architectural gems in Montevideo.
+I enjoyed a guided tour of Palacio Salvo (cash only), a guided tour of Castillo Pittamiglio, and exploring Contemporary Art Space on my own.
 A tour of Palacio Legislativo is still on my wishlist.

-• For deserts - Federación (Café y Panadería Urbana) makes spectacular pastries; at Escaramuza Libros you get to enjoy a cake in the bookshop’s inner garden.
+• Deserts: Federación (Café y Panadería Urbana) makes spectacular pastries; at Escaramuza Libros you get to enjoy a cake in the bookshop’s inner garden.

 • Devoto Fresh Market in Punta Carretas was my favourite supermarket.